Vectorize (Vector Database)

 dot-productNegative dot product.
 Larger negative values or smaller positive values denote more similar vectors.
 A score of -1000 is more similar than -500, and a score of 15 more similar than 50.

-Distance metrics cannot be changed after index creation, and that each metric has a different scoring function.
+Distance metrics cannot be changed after an index is created.

 Supported vector formats